eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/publisher_pane.rst

 Struct members appear as expandable rows.
 The header shows the member name and type, and clicking it toggles the nested form on and off.
 Nested structs start collapsed by default so that very deep types do not slow the pane down on first load.
-Expanded sections are marked with a blue left border for visual nesting.
+Expanded sections are marked with a left border for visual nesting.

 .. _publisher_pane_form_sequences: